Off-policy Evaluation with Deeply-abstracted States: Implementation details

-We provide details for implementing the proposed backward abstraction in this subsection.
+We provide details for implementing the proposed type-II MSA in this subsection.
 Similar to Section \ref{sec:implementforward}, we use deep neural networks to parameterize the abstraction $\phi_{back}$ and estimate the parameters by solving the following loss function,

 where $\alpha_2, \beta_2, \delta_2, \lambda_2$ are positive hyper-parameters specified in Table \ref{tab:hyper_rf}.